Brightscout/mattermost-test-management/data/test-cases/plugins/gitlab/context-menu-feature/Attach_message_gitlab_issue.md

 **Step 1**

-1. Hover cursor over a non-system message and click on the `message-actions` then select `Attach Message to GitLab Issue` on MM.
+1. Hover cursor over a user message and click on the `message-actions` then select `Attach Message to GitLab Issue` on MM.
 2. In the `Attach Message to GitLab Issue` modal, select the desired Gitlab issue to attach the message and click on `Attach` button on MM.
 3. Navigate to the desired issue on the Gitlab.